 In total, 32 research papers have been published nationally to date, which allow for a better understanding of the association between certain traits and experiences in adolescence and brain physiology and other outcomes, such as cognitive ability and mental illness including depression and suicide.
-Additional data will be released this summer and made available through the National Institute of Mental Health (NIMH) Data Archive, Office of Research on Women's Health, and the Division of Adolescent and School Health at the Centers for Disease Control and Prevention (CDC), with additional partnerships with the National Institute of Justice, the CDC Division of Violence Prevention, the National Science Foundation, and the National Endowment for the Arts.
+Additional data will be released this summer and made available through the National Institute of Mental Health (NIMH) Data Archive, which can be accessed by researchers who obtain a free NIMH Data Archive account.